 Wood floors require sealing; try to choose adhesives and sealers that give off few or no VOCs.
 Wood itself off-gasses only minimally and does not harbor dust mites or mold.
 Properly finished floors retain only minimal dirt.

 Linoleum is experiencing a big comeback as an alternative to vinyl tile.
-In addition to being more environmentally friendly, linoleum also has practical advantages over vinyl: patterns are dyed all the way through to the backing, ensuring even wear; vinyl tiles have a pattern superimposed on them and show wear more dramatically.
+In addition to being more environmentally friendly, linoleum also has practical advantages over vinyl: patterns are dyed all the way through to the backing, ensuring even wear, in contrast to vinyl tiles, which have a pattern superimposed on them and show wear more dramatically.

-In use since the mid-1800s, linoleum’s chemistry is well-understood, although some have raised concerns about aldehydes off-gassing from linoleum’s constituent linseed oil.
-Linoleum’s faint smell may not be to everyone’s liking.
+In use since the mid-1800s, linoleum’s chemistry is well understood, although some have raised concerns about aldehydes off-gassing from linoleum’s constituent linseed oil.
+Linoleum’s faint scent may not be to everyone’s liking.
 However, linseed oil is a natural antimicrobial agent, making linoleum a good choice for kitchens.

 Linoleum is not recommended for areas where moisture may seep through the underfloor, such as concrete basements; however, its edges can be heat-welded, eliminating seams for greater moisture resistance.
 Dry cleaning is considered more effective than wet cleaning, so linoleum flooring reduces water waste.